 - Family history.
 Breast density appears to run in families, so you may be genetically predisposed to having dense breasts.
 Ask your mother and other women in your family to share their mammogram results.

-Instead of trying to alter breast tissue density, doctors and medical researchers are focused on encouraging women to find out what type of breast density they have and what to do with that information.
+Instead, doctors and medical researchers are focused on encouraging women to find out what type of breast density they have and what to do with that information.

 These additional screening tests may include:

 - 3D mammogram.
 While your radiologist is performing a regular mammogram, they may also perform a 3D mammogram, or breast tomosynthesis.
 This imaging test takes pictures of your breast from several angles.
 A computer combines them to form a 3D image of your breast.

 - Breast ultrasound.
 A breast ultrasound uses high frequency sound waves to create images of breast tissue.
 This type of imaging test is also used to investigate any areas of concern in the breast.

 - Breast MRI.
 An MRI is an imaging test that uses magnets and radio waves, not radiation, to see into your tissue.
 A breast MRI is recommended for women with dense breasts who also have an increased chance of breast cancer based on other factors, such as genetic mutations.